Leon C Pereira PhD : Clinical Psychologist : Kaneohe, HI

 About Me

-I am a licensed Clinical Psychologist, in private practice, in Kaneohe, Hawaii.
-I help children (age 4 & up), teens, and adults, providing individual, family, and couples counseling.
-My specialty is treating emotional problems (stress, depression, anxiety, anger, etc), correcting behavior problems (including ADHD), improving parenting, and counseling couples.
+I was a licensed Clinical Psychologist, in private practice, in Kaneohe, Hawaii.
+I helped children (age 4 & up), teens, and adults, providing individual, family, and couples counseling.
+My specialty was treating emotional problems (stress, depression, anxiety, anger, etc), correcting behavior problems (including ADHD), improving parenting, and counseling couples.

-Utilizing an individualized, collaborative, problem-solving approach, I provide Cognitive-Behavior Therapy tailored to your needs.
-Together, we resolve issues from the past; change present thoughts, feelings, and behaviors; and, work toward your goals.
-Please use the menu, on the right, to learn more about my approach.
+Utilizing an individualized, collaborative, problem-solving approach, I provided Cognitive-Behavior Therapy tailored to my client's needs.
+Together, we resolved issues from the past; change present thoughts, feelings, and behaviors; and, worked toward my client's goals.

 I graduated from the University of Hawaii, at Manoa, with a dual Doctorate degree in Clinical Psychology and Behavioral Psychology.
 I also have a Master"s Degree in Social Psychology from the University of Bombay, India.
-I have been in private practice from February 1998 and have additional experience as a Therapist or Psychologist since 1987.
+I had been in private practice from February 1998 and had additional experience as a Therapist or Psychologist since 1987.

 I have taught, conducted research, and published in the field of Clinical Psychology.
 My Master"s thesis investigated the relationship between Self-Concept and Social Behavior; my Doctoral dissertation was a pioneering study of the relationship between Personality Subtypes and Depression.
 As an Adjunct Professor at Hawaii Pacific Unversity, I have taught online and on-campus undergraduate psychology courses.